How to back up your Mac using Time Machine

 Before you start your Time Machine backup

 Before you start your Time Machine backup, you should clean macOS to remove old baggage like outdated files, broken or junky files, which could amount to several dozen gigabytes.
-Not only will this safeguard your Mac form potential software conflicts, but your backup will be much smaller and so much faster too.
+Not only will this safeguard your Mac form potential software conflicts, but also your backup will be much smaller and so much faster, too.